mikelovesrobots/math-for-ml/README.md

 - Statistics (mean, variance, hypothesis testing, etc.)
 - Each concept is explained briefly and then implemented with numpy.

-## How to use
+## How to Use

-These instructions reflect how the author uses these notebooks.
-There are two main ways I use them:
+These instructions reflect how I use these notebooks.
+There are two main ways I work with them:

 ### Option 1: View on GitHub (Recommended for learning)